San Juan, Philippines: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types A, B and C. Make sure to get the right kind.
-The vast majority of adapters on sale are just plugs and require your devices to convert the voltage themselves.
+A plug adapter that supports outlet types A, B and C. It's important that you pick the necessary kind.
+The majority of adapters currently sold are simply plugs and require your devices to change the voltage themselves.
 If yours can't do that they could get destroyed.
-This one is sufficent for most locations.
+This one should work in most locations.

 What to wear/what to pack: